estahn/k8s-image-swapper/docs/configuration.md

             accountId: 234567890
             region: us-east-1
     ```
-#### GENERIC
+#### Generic

-By providing configuration on GENERIC registries you can ask `k8s-image-swapper` to handle the authentication using
+By providing configuration on Generic registries you can ask `k8s-image-swapper` to handle the authentication using
 username and password.

 Registries are described with a repository URL, username and password.